-The bq24610/7 is a highly integrated Li-ion or Li-polymer switch-mode battery charge controller.
-It offers a constant-frequency synchronous switching PWM controller with high-accuracy charge-current and voltage regulation, charge preconditioning, termination, adapter current regulation and charge status monitoring.
+The bq24618 is highly integrated Li-ion or Li-polymer switch-mode battery-charge controller.
+It offers a constant-frequency synchronous switching PWM controller with high-accuracy charge current and voltage regulation, charge preconditioning, termination, adapter-current regulation and charge-status monitoring.

-The bq24610/7 charges the battery in three phases: preconditioning, constant current, and constant voltage.
+The bq24618 operates from either a USB port or ac adapter and supports charge currents up to 10 A. The device charges the battery in three phases: preconditioning, constant current, and constant voltage.
 Charge is terminated when the current reaches a minimum user-selectable level.
-A programmable charge timer provides a safety backup.
-The bq24610/7 automatically restarts the charge cycle if the battery voltage falls below an internal threshold, and enters a low-quiescent-current sleep mode when the input voltage falls below the battery voltage.
+A programmable charge timer provides a safety backup for charge termination.
+The bq24618 automatically restarts the charge cycle if the battery voltage falls below an internal threshold, and enters a low-quiescent current sleep mode when the input voltage falls below the battery voltage.